 Download a Housing Rehab brochure

-You can receive up to $25,000 to repair items such as roofing, siding, windows, electrical and more.
-City of La Crosse offers a 1% deferred loan.
-You are not required to make payments until the property is sold or no longer your primary place of residence.
+You can receive up to $35,000 to repair items such as roofing, siding, windows, electrical and more.
+This total loan amount is subject to the project’s “hard” costs (general repairs, not to exceed $25,000) and “soft” costs (addressing lead hazards, not to exceed $10,000).
+The City of La Crosse offers a 1% deferred loan.
+You make no payments until the property is sold or no longer your place of residence.
+You must be a City of La Crosse resident, meet income requirements, own and have equity in your home.
+Households above the income requirements may qualify if they live in low-income neighborhoods.
+This program may be combined with any other program.

 To be eligible to participate in the City's Housing Rehabilitation Program you must: